KevinRodrigues18/Pihole-UnboundDNS/README.md

 <br><br>
 ## 🛠️ Hardware Used
-Server: An old laptop repurposed as a home server running debian and docker.
+`Server`: An old laptop repurposed as a home server running debian and docker.
 (Did some config changes on to stay awake even when the lid was closed)
 ```
 sudo nano /etc/systemd/logind.conf